Guyana - Birding Tour

 Day 3: Kaieteur Falls

 After an early breakfast, we’ll head up the Essequibo river, stopping at some rapids to see Black-collared Swallow and Capped Heron.
 We’ll spend the whole morning birding our way up to the top of Turtle Mountain.
-It’s about 2 miles each way and a 600 ft.
-(180 m) elevation gain, with some steep sections, but anyone not wishing to go all the way up have the option to only go part of the way, and then stay on the lower part with one of the local bird guides.
+It’s about 2 miles each way and a 1000 ft.
+(300 m) elevation gain, with some steep sections, but anyone not wishing to go all the way up have the option to only go part of the way, and then stay on the lower part with one of the local bird guides.
 The trail passes through beautiful rainforest and the list of possible birds is very long, but some of them include Yellow-billed Jacamar, Red-and-black and Yellow-green Grosbeaks, Spix’s Guan, Amazonian Antshrike, Brown-bellied Antwren, Guianan Warbling-Antbird, White-plumed Antbird, Common Scale-backed Antbird, Ferruginous-backed Antbird, Long-tailed Hermit, Black Nunbird, and Chestnut-rumped Woodcreeper.
 We’ll have a packed lunch back down at the base camp (which is also a great place to spend time birding), and then head back to the lodge.
-After a break, there will be an easy boat ride in the early evening to look for Ladder-tailed Nightjar and other species.
+After a break, we'll walk a short distance into the forest to look for the bizarre Capuchinbird, and may also take an evening boat ride to look for Ladder-tailed Nightjar and other species.

 Day 5: Iwokrama River Lodge to Atta Lodge